 That said, even when doing lower body exercises, Gagliardi says that 0.5 to 1-inch heels can be helpful.

 “This heel lift may cause the knees to be in a more flexed position and upright posture during squatting,” he explains, noting that a slight heel can offer greater balance and support a better squatting form compared to completely flat soles.

-Chuck Taylors have a place in the gym but they’re best suited for more advanced lifters and/or those with a full range of motion, as they don’t assist the knees the way that slightly-cushioned weightlifting shoes do.
+There is a best sneaker for every type of workout and Chuck Taylors have a place in the gym, but they’re best suited for more advanced lifters and/or those with a full range of motion, as they don’t assist the knees the way that slightly-cushioned weightlifting shoes do.